SaxonRah/OpenSCAD_Robot_Parts/README.md

 Just E-Mail me at rah@paraboliclabs.tech or paraboliclabs@gmail.com

+NOTE: Any part I make will be MIT licensed and uploaded here, so don't expect a private model to be made.
+Unless you really want to pay for my time.

 ## Robot U Bracket (Servo Type)
 ![Robot U Bracket Servo Type](Robot_U_Bracket_ServoType.png "Robot U Bracket Servo Type")